-- 1. Student will participate in a Summer Bridge Program to complete Diagnostic Exams and receive intervention, as needed. - 2.
-By the end of the sixth week of school, all parents of students at VPPA, identified as low achieving, have been informed of their child's academic standing. - 3.
-At Back to School Night during Parent Information meetings, parents are given specific suggestions as to how to help their child at home. - 4.
-The classroom instructional model will include flexible groupings within the core content class to access online intervention programs through the Targeted Group Structures Model, participate in peer tutoring, or take part in small group individualized instruction. - 5.
-A list of available tutoring, library and enrichment resources will be made available for parents of all students. - 6.
-Staff development sessions are devoted to differentiated instruction including how to meet both the needs of low achieving students and gifted students.
+- 1. Students will be invited to participate in a Summer Bridge Program to complete Diagnostic Exams and receive intervention, as needed. - 2.
+At Back to School Night during Parent Information meetings, parents are given specific suggestions as to how to help their child at home.

-- 7. In the classroom, paraprofessionals and volunteers provide individualized assistance as directed by the teacher. - 8.
-Preparation and follow-up activities such as field trips, guest speakers and assemblies focus on language development and conceptual understanding of material presented and/or experiences shared. - Principals will participate in regular Data Analysis meetings with the Home Office Chief of Schools and/or Instructional Team to discuss student progress, track services and monitor the Response to Intervention (RTI) program. - 10.
-Students will be provided with opportunities for credit recovery, as needed
+- 3. The classroom instructional model will include flexible groupings within the core content class to access online intervention programs through the Targeted Group Structures Model, participate in peer tutoring, or take part in small group individualized instruction. - 4.
+A list of free available tutoring, library and enrichment resources will be made available for parents of all students. - 5.
+Staff development sessions are devoted to differentiated instruction including how to meet both the needs of low achieving students and gifted students. - 6.
+In the classroom, paraprofessionals and volunteers provide individualized assistance as directed by the teacher. - 7.
+Preparation and follow-up activities such as field trips, guest speakers and assemblies focus on language development and conceptual understanding of material presented and/or experiences shared. - 8.
+Principals will participate in regular Data Analysis meetings with the Home Office Chief of Schools and/or Instructional Team to discuss student progress, track services and monitor the Response to Intervention (RTI) program.